 However, baseball can be a complex game.
 That has also led to a range of highly specific bets, such as how many runs will be scored per quarter.

-Baseball stats can provide insight on critical pitching matchups, runs scored and fielding errors.
+Baseball stats can provide insight on critical pitching matchups, runs scored, and fielding errors.
 Serious baseball bettors need a daily stats-feed.
-There are games every single day during MLB season, and a bettor needs to be ready with objective analysis to gain an edge in this category.
+There are games every single day during the MLB season, and a bettor needs to be ready with objective analysis to gain an edge in this category.

 Betting on Baseball?
 Look at the Variables